-The Countywide LCWIP will include feasibility studies for new schemes to enable wider active travel connectivity within South Norfolk.
-Potential routes have been identified through a review of local planning policies and plans as well as network audits.
+In addition, the Countywide LCWIP will include feasibility studies for schemes which will enable new wider active travel connectivity.

+Potential new routes have been identified through a review of local planning policies and plans as well as network audits.
+These new routes will be incorporated into the Countywide LCWIP for public engagement.

-Figure 9: Map of indicative additional active travel connectivity in South Norfolk (Draft).
+Figure 9: Map of indicative additional active travel routes in Broadland (Draft).

-8. Next steps
+7. Next steps

-A 6 week period of public engagement is planned to commence in March 2023 to help refine and prioritise schemes for the final Countywide LCWIP.
+A 6-week period of public engagement is planned to commence in March 2023 to help refine and prioritise schemes for the final Countywide LCWIP.

-The public engagement will include network proposals for 20 towns across Norfolk, including Wymondham & Hethersett, Long Stratton, Diss and Harleston, as well as wider strategic schemes which connect rural communities with key services.
+The public engagement will include network proposals for 20 towns across Norfolk, including Reepham, Aylsham, Wroxham (& Hoveton) and Acle, as well as wider strategic schemes which connect rural communities with key services.

-Members of the public and stakeholders will be able to view and feedback on the Countywide LCWIP via an online survey and at a limited number of public events which will be held across Norfolk, including Wymondham and Long Stratton.
+Members of the public and stakeholders will be able to view and feedback on the Countywide LCWIP via an online survey as well as attending a limited number of public events (7) which will be held across Norfolk, including Wroxham.

-Once the Countywide LCWIP is agreed, NCC will seek funding opportunities to deliver priority schemes over the short, medium and long term.
-Any successful schemes which are taken forward will also include a period of public consultation.
+Once the Countywide LCWIP is agreed, NCC will seek funding opportunities to deliver priority schemes over the short, medium and long.
+A period of consultation will also be conducted for any schemes which are taken forward for delivery.